-With Jupyter Notebook integration available in IntelliJ IDEA through the Python plugin, you can easily edit, execute, and debug notebook source code and examine execution outputs including stream data, images, and other media.
+With Jupyter Notebook integration available in PyCharm, you can easily edit, execute, and debug notebook source code and examine execution outputs including stream data, images, and other media.

 Editing and preview:

 Ability to present a notebook as source code with textual cell definitions and manipulate cells as regular code.

 Live preview of the cell execution output and Markdown content.

 Ability to run cells and preview execution results.

 Ability to recognize .ipynb files and mark them with the icon.

 In PyCharm, you can work with Jupyter notebook files using three viewing modes:

 In this mode, you can add notebook cells and edit them.

 In this mode, you can both edit cells and preview their output.
 This is the default viewing mode for Jupyter notebooks in PyCharm.